Bill Kinleyside

-William Redpath Kinleyside (born 1910; died after 1979), also known as Bill Kinleyside, was a Rhodesian politician who served as Mayor of Bulawayo from 1967 to 1968 and later represented the Hillside constituency in the House of Assembly for the Rhodesian Front from 1977 to 1979.
+William Redpath Kinleyside (1910 – 1980), also known as Bill Kinleyside, was a Rhodesian politician who served as Mayor of Bulawayo from 1967 to 1968 and later represented the Hillside constituency in the House of Assembly for the Rhodesian Front from 1977 to 1979.
 A long-serving Bulawayo councillor, he was regarded as one of the city's more prominent civic figures of the UDI period.

 Early life

 Born in 1910 in Berwick, Northumberland, to John J. Kinlayside and Christina Redpath.
 He trained and worked in the clothing trade before emigrating to southern Africa.
 Kinleyside served in the Royal Air Force during the Second World War, before settling in Bulawayo after the conflict.

 Municipal career

 Kinleyside became active in Bulawayo municipal politics during the post-war period, when the city was expanding rapidly as Rhodesia's principal industrial centre.
 By the mid-1960s he was a member of the Bulawayo City Council, and in 1967 he was elected mayor, holding office until 1968.

 As mayor, Kinleyside presided over Bulawayo's 75th anniversary celebrations in 1968, which coincided with the city's annual International Trade Fair.
 Contemporary reports describe how, in his capacity as mayor, he conferred the Freedom of the City of Bulawayo on the Rhodesian prime minister Ian Smith at a ceremony at the Trade Fair grounds, praising Smith's "ability to think clearly and stand firm in a crisis".

 Kinleyside was also involved in debates over the relationship between local and central government in late-UDI Rhodesia.
 A 2018 study of Bulawayo's African townships cites a 1968 Bulawayo Chronicle report titled "Kinleyside shocked: 'A dictatorial attitude', he says", in which the mayor criticised proposed Municipal legislation as granting "dictatorial" powers to the minister of local government, reflecting Bulawayo Council's strong tradition of defending municipal autonomy against central interference.

 A later memoir of Bulawayo school life refers to "old Bill Kinleyside (long-standing Mayor of Bulawayo)" as a familiar figure at inter-school athletics meetings, suggesting that he remained a visible and active local personality beyond his formal mayoral term.